-people who are depressed are 5.8 percentage points more likely to smoke (18.8 percent), 1.2 percentage points (20.0 percent) more likely to strongly disagree that they follow a health-conscious diet, 1.5 percentage points (16.3 percent) less likely to strongly agree that they follow a health-conscious diet, and 7.8 percentage points (13.4 percent) more likely to exercise less than once per week.
+All of our estimates are consistent with a greater willingness to take health risks among the depressive.
+Depressive people are more likely to smoke, maintain a poor diet and have a sedentary lifestyle.
+These differences are both statistically and economically meaningful.
+Before conditioning on controls, the depressive are 5.8 ppts more likely to smoke (18.8 percent); 1.2 ppts (20.0 percent) more likely to strongly disagree that they follow a health-conscious diet; 1.5 ppts (16.3 percent) less likely to strongly agree that they follow a health-conscious diet; and 7.8 ppts (13.4 percent) more likely to exercise less than once per week.
 Our estimates remain consistent, economically large, and statistically significant even after we include controls in the model.

-D. Social Risk-Taking
+D. Social Risk-taking

-The SOEP provides us with two key measures of social risk-taking: the frequency with which a person lends (i) their belongings or (ii) money to friends, both measured on a

-1-5 scale (1 = never, 5 = very often).
+SOEP provides us with two key measures of social risk-taking: the frequency with which a person lends (i) his or her belongings or (ii) money to friends (both measured on a 1-5 scale [1 = never, 5 = very often]).
 Lending belongings or money to friends involves an element of risk because these loans may not be repaid.
 As those who are depressive state that they are less likely to take risks in the social domain (see Table 3), we would expect that they are less likely to engage in such behavior.

 To investigate this, we again estimate ordered probit models with and without controls.
-Table 6 provides the results.
-As predicted, those who are depressive are less likely to report lending belongings to friends.
-These effects are large enough to be economically meaningful.
-They are 1.0 percentage points (6.0 percent) more likely to never lend belongings to friends and 0.3 percentage points (9.4 percent) less likely to lend belongings very often.
+The results are reported in Table 6.
+As predicted, the depressive are less likely to report lending belongings to friends.
+These effects are large enough to be economically meaningful - the depressive are 1.0 ppts (6.0 percent) more likely to never lend belongings to friends and 0.3 ppts (9.4 percent) less likely to lend belongings very often.
 However, in contrast to our expectations, they are also more likely to report lending money to friends.
-This effect is particularly strong for the probability of never lending money to friends-the unconditional average partial effect is -4.2 percentage points (-7.8 percent).
+This effect is particularly strong for the probability of never lending money to friends - the unconditional average partial effect is -4.2 ppts (-7.8 percent).
 Both results are largely invariant to the inclusion of controls.